This post may contain affiliate links.

 Once your pore gets clogged with oil, dead skin cells will also become trapped, along with bacteria.
 The bacteria will multiply and this process is what forms a pimple.

 But, before that can happen, your skin has to get rid of everything that may be clogging your pores.
-Oil, dirt, bacteria, dead skin cells etc. During the tretinoin purge, your skin is pushing all of that to the surface, causing acne.
+Oil, dirt, bacteria, dead skin cells etc. During the tretinoin purge, your skin is pushing all of that gunk to the surface, which causes an increase in breakouts and acne.

 When your skin is purging you will likely get breakouts in the areas you normally break out in.
 You also may get types of pimples you aren’t used to getting.
 The tretinoin purge can create everything from cystic acne, whiteheads, blackheads, etc.

-The tretinoin purge can also come along with dry, flaky skin.
+The tretinoin purge can also come along with dry skin, flaking skin, redness and irritation.

 Something important to remember about the purge is that tretinoin is not causing the acne.
 Tretinoin is simply speeding up the process and bringing that acne to the surface that would have formed eventually.